LazzaAU/startalice/README.md

 It's just a personal script i created cause i was bored :) but feel free to use it if you feel the urge

+NOTE: The correct way is to run [ProjectAlices CLI tool](https://pypi.org/project/projectalice-cli/).
+As i like to play with skill making for Alice i spend more time on the actual Alice Pi than remotely where the CLI tool is used. therefore, this just suits me :)
 # Setup -